liamzdenek/hiive-application/memory-bank/activeContext.md

    - Status: To be implemented

 5. **API Key Security**
-   - Challenge: Securing API keys in a publicly deployed application
+   - Challenge: Securing API keys in a deployed application
-   - Approach: Use Vercel environment variables and Next.js API routes to proxy requests
+   - Approach: Use AWS Systems Manager Parameter Store and secure Lambda access
+   - Status: To be implemented

+6. **AWS Infrastructure**
+   - Challenge: Creating a secure, cost-effective infrastructure
+   - Approach: Follow AWS best practices, utilize free tier where possible
    - Status: To be implemented

 ### Key Risks